 Step 4: Add the peas, the extra olive oil, and finally the dill (or the herb of your choice).

 Step 5: The chicken and peas in tomato sauce is ready!
 Listen to this amazing sound and see the density of the tomato sauce.

 ADDITIONS – VARIATIONS

-As always, I recommend making first the posted recipe as it is and then decide about how to make it your own.
+As always, I recommend making the posted recipe as it is and then deciding how to make it your own.